How to Sell Your House Without a Realtor in California (2026 Guide)

 • The property has tenants, code violations, or title issues that make a traditional sale complicated

-Option 3: Use a Flat-Fee or Discount Broker
+Can You Use a Flat-Fee or Discount Broker Instead?

 If you want MLS exposure and some professional help but don't want to pay a full 2.5-3% listing commission, flat-fee brokers are a middle ground.
 Companies like Redfin (1-1.5% listing fee) or local flat-fee MLS services ($300-500 for listing only) give you some agent benefits at a lower cost.